 Daniela has worked at PIAC since April 2013.

-Daniela is currently the Program Director of PIAC’s Transitional Justice program and designs and leads the organisation’s transitional justice work.
-This includes PIAC’s current project, the Conflict Mapping and Archive Project, the Towards Truth Project, as well as other projects currently in development.
+Daniela is the Program Director of PIAC’s Truth and Accountability program and designs and leads the organisation’s transitional justice work.
+This includes PIAC’s current project, the Conflict Mapping and Archive Project, the Towards Truth Project, the project to develop a remote investigations guide, as well as other projects currently in development.
 Previously, Daniela led PIAC’s International Crimes Evidence Project.

 Prior to joining PIAC, Daniela ran the International Center for Transitional Justice’s program in Solomon Islands.
 In this role, she provided extensive advice and support to the Solomon Islands Truth and Reconciliation Commission, including leading a process for a women’s submission to the Truth and Reconciliation Commission.
 Following this she was a consultant for UN Women and responsible for leading consultations and drafting a National Action Plan on Women, Peace and Security.

 Daniela was a teaching assistant at the Geneva Academy of International Humanitarian Law and Human Rights for Masters subjects in International Humanitarian Law and International Criminal Law.